strategineer/personal-website/content/books/2024-07-21/index.md

 "He didn't kill them himself, Stil.
 He killed the way I kill, by sending out his legions.
 There's another emperor I want you to note in passing—a Hitler.
 He killed more than six million.
 Pretty good for those days."
 {{< /quote >}}

 Frank Herbert is skeptical of the great man theory and his Dune series tackles that seriously.
-Having been steeped in American politics working as a speech writer for presidents for many years seems to have given Frank Herbert more than just a little skepticism about "great" men.
+Having been steeped in American politics working as a speech writer for US presidents for many years seems to have given Frank Herbert more than just a little skepticism about "great" men.

 If you were expecting another Hero's Journey from Dune Messiah (even a mocking portrayal or parody of one) after reading Dune's, expect to be disappointed because Dune Messiah is not that.
+If Dune was all about Paul Atreides's rise to power, Dune Messiah is about his fall.

-Dune Messiah luxuriates in the awfulness of Paul and is expecting you to root for the dissidents that are trying to bring his reign to an end despite them being just as awful as Paul but much less powerful.
-I don't think that all people in power should be torn down forcefully from their golden thrones but some definitely should and to see this portrayed in fiction, especially in a novel written so many decades ago, is mind blowing.
+Dune Messiah luxuriates in the awfulness of Paul and is expecting you to root for the dissidents that are trying to bring his reign to an end despite them being just as awful as Paul (but much less powerful).
+I don't think that all people in power should be torn down forcefully from their golden thrones but some definitely should and to see this portrayed in fiction, especially in a novel written so many decades ago, is great.

 Other writers would have walked back some of the more subversive themes in Dune after it became such a massive hit to sell more copies instead of double downing on these ideas like he did.
 And the novel is much more interesting because of it.

 Frank Herbert is also skeptical of groups (or perhaps he just likes to write about awful people of all kinds).
-The Bene Gesserit are an all-women organisation that most of the women we know about belong to.
-The Bene Gesserit represent a kind of soft power to control people through relationships, lineages, genes.
+The Bene Gesserit are an all-women organisation that most of the women in the novel belong to.
+The Bene Gesserit represent a kind of soft power that control people and influence them through relationships, lineages, genes.
 They are awful.
 It's not just that they are partially responsible for Paul's rise to power but at every turn they will surprise you with how low they are willing to go in their game of morality Limbo.

 {{< quote "104-105" >}}
 The Reverend Mother sighed.
 On the surface, it was the sigh of a prisoner bemoaning her fate, but inwardly she felt the response as a comment on Irulan.
 It was futile to hope the Atreides Emperor’s precious gene pattern could be preserved through this instrument.
 No matter her beauty, this Princess was flawed.
 Under that veneer of sexual attraction lived a whining shrew more interested in words than in actions.
 Irulan was still a Bene Gesserit, though, and the Sisterhood reserved certain techniques to use on some of its weaker vessels as insurance that vital instructions would be carried out.